Online & print magazine of the Society of Australian Genealogists

 Citations Source citations as footnotes or endnotes must be included and set by your word processor program where possible.
 We encourage the use of citing sources as this will assist other researchers to follow your research leads.
 Footnotes will be converted to endnotes to conform to our house style.
 Please refer to our Referencing Guidelines for more detailed information.

 Copyright Clearance Copyright clearance is your responsibility and you must ensure that written and illustrative material does not breach copyright and all sources are correctly acknowledged.

 Copyright The submission for Descent grants the Society the right to publish and the Society holds the copyright in all articles published.
 A release form will be sent to you if your article is selected for publication.

-DNA Research Tools - with submissions due by 15 October 2023 (Conference 25 November)
+Wills and Probate/end of life records – with submissions due 15 October 2024 for Descent (Conference 30 November)